zodac/folding-stats/README.md

 ### Extracting Logs On Container Crash

-In the event of a container crash, the logs should be retained as we mount the `logs` directory in a docker volume mount named `backend_logs`.
+In case of a container crash, the logs should be retained as we mount the `logs` directory in a docker volume mount named `backend_logs`.
 However, we cannot retrieve the file directly from the volume.
 Instead, we create a lightweight docker container, and attach the volume to this container.
 We can then copy the file from the container to the host system.